If you buy something from a this link, myelectricsparks Media may earn a commission. See our Read More.

 Configuring Thonny for Raspberry Pi Programming

-- The Toolbar: Work as saving, running, and stopping the programs.
-The Script Area: It is for writing Python Programs.
+- The Script Area: It is for writing Python Programs.

-- The Interpreter: It works as Selecting the right interpreter from the IDE on the bottom right side.
+- The Interpreter: It selects the right interpreter from the IDE on the bottom right side.

 Thonny IDE is a desk designed to interpret Python 3.x.x. automatically.

-Now, Click on Python and select MicroPython (Raspberry Pi Pico) interpreter.
-When the MicroPython interpreter is selected, the shell ???? changes to MicroPython at the bottom.
+Click on Python and select MicroPython (Raspberry Pi Pico) interpreter.
+When the MicroPython interpreter is selected, the Shell Changes to MicroPython at the bottom.

 Programming Raspberry Pi Pico with MicroPython

-When the command is given in the shell of MicroPython interpreter whose working systems are based on Raspberry Pi Pico.
-When the command is received the MicroPython will respond will a “Hello, World!” reply and will automatically print it in its the shell.
+When the command is given in the Shell of a MicroPython interpreter whose working systems are based on Raspberry Pi Pico, when the order is received, the MicroPython will respond with a “Hello, World!” reply and automatically print it in its Shell.

 If the layout of the Raspberry Pi Pico, an LED is attached to GPIO 25.
 Then this LED can be turned ON and OFF from the shell.

 For trying to ON and OFF the LED light.
-For this purpose at first, a special library is imported known as a ” machine”.
+For this purpose, a special library is first imported, known as a ” machine.”
 This library’s function is to control the hardware of the Raspberry Pi pico board.
-Also, the Machin module when used on Microcontroller, it is reset, enabled or disabled, put to sleep ???? ???? , etc.
+Also, when used on Microcontroller, the Machin module is reset, enabled or disabled, put to sleep, etc.

 CLASSES OF MACHINE MODULE: